From Aschaffenburg to Dettingen always along the Main

 Direction

-From Aschaffenburg train station, cycle via Frohsinnstraße and Erthalstraße to the colourful sandstone entrance gate to the castle park of Johannisburg Castle.
+From Aschaffenburg railway station, cycle via Frohsinnstraße and Erthalstraße to the colourful sandstone entrance gate to the castle park of Johannisburg Castle.
 At Schloßplatz 2 you will find the tourist information centre, where you can get advice on the tour and the highlights of the route.

 If you want to recharge your batteries before setting off on the tour, the "Lebenswert" restaurant right next door offers freshly prepared dishes, including breakfast options, with food from organic production.
 The restaurant is open from Tuesday to Sunday from 9:00 am.